 For anyone navigating a brain stem glioma diagnosis, understanding these advanced diagnostic tests is crucial for making informed decisions about treatment options.
 Always consult with a healthcare professional to discuss the most appropriate diagnostic and treatment approaches for your specific situation.

-Brain stem glioma is a type of brain tumor that occurs in the brain stem, which is responsible for controlling vital functions such as breathing, heart rate, and blood pressure.
+Brain stem glioma is a type of brain tumour that occurs in the brain stem, which is responsible for controlling vital functions such as breathing, heart rate, and blood pressure.
 Understanding the stages of brain stem glioma is crucial for determining the most effective treatment plan.
 Unlike some other cancers, brain stem gliomas are not typically staged in the traditional sense.
-Instead, brain stem gliomas are classified based on location, growth rate, and whether they are high-grade or low-grade tumors.
+Instead, brain stem gliomas are classified based on location, growth rate, and whether they are high-grade or low-grade tumours.

 Classification Based on Location: